- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these impacts, it is important to regularly defragment the NAS device.
 Defragmentation rearranges the fragmented data and organizes it in a more contiguous manner, improving read and write speeds and reducing the risk of data loss.
 Thecus N2520 devices may have built-in defragmentation tools or support third-party defragmentation software that can be used to optimize the storage and reduce fragmentation.
 Regular backups of important data should also be maintained to mitigate the risk of data loss.

-Although NAS N2520 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2520 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -